Fuerza Regida: 2025–present: 111xpantia

-On the issue dated February 1, 2025, the band and Óscar Maydon's single "Tu Boda" reached the summit of the US Regional Mexican Airplay chart, with seven million audience impressions, becoming the band's fourth single to peak atop the chart.
-On January 29, the band performed a new song, "Por Esos Ojos", at Paris Fashion Week; with this, the band became the first regional Mexican act to perform at the event.
-After attaining anticipation from fans, the song was officially released onto digital and streaming platforms on February 11.
+On the issue dated February 1, 2025, Fuerza Regida and Óscar Maydon's single "Tu Boda" reached the summit of the US Regional Mexican Airplay chart, with seven million audience impressions, becoming the band's fourth single to peak atop the chart.
 On February 4, Fuerza Regida and fellow band Calle 24 released the single "Como Estrella", which serves as the theme song for the Netflix-original series Celda 211.
-On March 25, 2025, the band announced their ninth studio album 111xpantia, which was slated for a May 2 release.
+After performing it at Paris Fashion Week in January 2025, becoming the first regional Mexican act to do so, and attaining anticipation from fans, "Por Esos Ojos" was officially released onto digital and streaming platforms on February 11.